-A student interested in receiving either the Bachelor of Science in pharmacy or the Doctor of Pharmacy Degree can obtain an Associate in Science Degree with a program of study in pharmacy by taking the prescribed course work at Abraham Baldwin College.
+A student interested in receiving the Doctor of Pharmacy Degree can obtain an Associate of Science Degree with a program of study in pharmacy by taking the prescribed course work at Abraham Baldwin College.
 A student who graduates from Abraham Baldwin will have completed all necessary requirements for applying for admission to a college of pharmacy.

-Required Courses: BIOL 2107/2107L Principles of Biology I Select a minimum of 2 hours from the following as Guided ElectivesCHEM 1211/1211L Principles of Chemistry ICHEM 1212/1212L Principles of Chemistry II4PHYS 1111/111L Introductory Physics I4MATH 2000 Statistics3

-SCIE 1000 Addressing Environmental Issues Hours from Areas A & D1-2
+Required Courses: BIOL 2107/2107L Principles of Biology I4 BIOL 2108/2108L Principles of Biology II4 CHEM 2040/2040L Fundamental Organic Chemistry I4 CHEM 2041/2041L Fundamental Organic Chemistry II4 Select a minimum of 2 hours from the following as Guided Electives CHEM 1211/1211L Principles of Chemistry I 4 CHEM 1212/1212L Principles of Chemistry II 4 PHYS 1111/1111L Introductory Physics I Hours from Areas A & D1-2 PHED 1100 and two PE activities Freshman Seminar